techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/checklist_deadlines_user-stories.md

 ### V1.1, deadline --> 23 Feb '24
 - ➖ 0.
 Database feature from v1.0
 - ➖ 1.
-Webserver in private subnet
-    - ➖ Proxy
-    - ➖ ...
-    - ➖ ...
+Webserver not "naked" anymore -> no public IP address
-- ➖ 2.
-HTTPS active
+- 🚧 2.
+HTTPS
-    - ➖ TLS 1.2 or higher
+    - 🍔 TLS 1.2 or higher
-- ➖ 3.
-Webserver healthcheck
-    - ➖ automatic restore
+    - ➖ automatic HTTP upgrade to HTTPS
-- ➖ 4.
-Loadbalancer webserver
+    - 🍔 Self signed certificate
+        - 🍔 for the connection between load balancer and webservers
+        - 🍔 for the connectiom between clients and load balancer
-- ➖ 5.
+- 🚧 3.
 Autoscaling
-    - ➖ Amazon Data Lifecycle Manager for automation of snapshots and AMI management.
+    - 🚧 Launch Template
+    - 🍔 Scaling policy
+    - 🍔 Max 3 webservers
+- 🚧 4.
+Loadbalancer
+    - 🍔 Loadbalancer itself
+    - 🚧 Target Group
+    - 🍔 Listeners
+        - 🍔 port 80
+        - 🍔 port 443
+- 🍔 5.
+Healthchecks
+    - 🍔 Auto Scaling -> EC2: always enabled.
+    - 🍔 Auto Scaling -> ELB: monitors whether intances are available to handle requests.
+When ir reports an unhealthy instance, EC2 Auto Scaling can replace it on its next periodic check.
+    - 🍔 Target Group: If the target type is instance or ip, health checks are always enabled and cannot be disabled.
-- ➖ 99.
+- ➖ 6.
 Documentation for using the application.
-- ➖ 99.
+- ➖ 7.
 Configuration for an MVP deployment.

 ### Final Presentation --> 23 Feb '24
 - ➖ More info TBA.